 Frequently Asked Questions

 Yes.
-Colab is free to use.
+Colab is free of charge to use.

 Users who are interested in more reliable access to better resources may be interested in Colab Pro.